BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 #### Pending tokens
 {% include image-gallery.html pages = page.images_pending %}

-It’s useful to display generated tokens in the transaction history along with their status—whether pending or redeemed.
+It's useful to display generated tokens in the transaction history along with their status—whether pending or redeemed.
 This helps users quickly assess their transaction status and builds confidence in your application.
 Providing the ability to expand on a token to view details and take actions like resending or redeeming is also important.
 This feature becomes particularly valuable if a token was lost or never claimed.

 ## Cashu best practices
 A paragraph introduction to cashu specific best practices.